Performance Metrics¶

 auto counter_definition = perf::CounterDefinition{};

-/// Register using the metric's built-in name
+/// Register using the name reported by the metric itself.

 counter_definition.add(std::make_unique<StallsPerCacheMiss>());

-/// Or register with a custom name
+/// Or register under a custom name.

 counter_definition.add("SPCM", std::make_unique<StallsPerCacheMiss>());

-/// Use it like any other metric
+/// Use it like any other metric.

 auto event_counter = perf::EventCounter{ counter_definition };

-event_counter.add("stalls-per-cache-miss"); /// Or "SPCM" if using custom name
+event_counter.add("stalls-per-cache-miss"); /// Or "SPCM" if registered under a custom name.